facebookresearch/spot-sim2real/README.md

 git checkout main
 ```

+## :light_rail: Try teleoperating the robot using keyboard
+### :rotating_light: Running Emergency Stop
+* Since we do not have a physical emergency stop button (like the large red push buttons), we need to run an e-stop node.
+    ```bash
+    python -m spot_wrapper.estop
+    ```

+- Keep this window open at all the times, if the robot starts misbehaving you should be able to quickly press `s` or `space_bar` to kill the robot

+### :musical_keyboard: Running keyboard teleop
+* Ensure you have the Estop up and running in one terminal.
+[Follow these instructions for e-stop](/README.md#rotating_light-running-emergency-stop)
+* Run keyboard teleop with this command in a new terminal
+    ```bash
+    spot_keyboard_teleop
+    ```

 ## :video_game: Instructions to record waypoints (use joystick to move robot around)
-- Before running scripts on the robot, waypoints should be recording.
+- Before running scripts on the robot, waypoints should be recorded.
 These waypoints exist inside file `spot-sim2real/spot_rl_experiments/configs/waypoints.yaml`

 - Before recording receptacles, make the robot sit at home position then run following command
     ```bash